PrimalSebman/SnipeBot/README.md

 ### Setup Requirements
 * Your Server will need a role called **Sniper**
   * Permissions don't matter, as long as the bot is above it and can manage that role
+  * Make sure that SnipeBot's role is above the Sniper role, or else the bot won't work.
 * Bot uses the following permissions
   * `Manage Roles` - This is used to handle interactions with the Sniper role, which is how the Bot handles tracking of Snipes
   * `Send Messages` - To display information about Snipes to server members